 What are your company’s objectives in establishing an ethics and compliance program?
 For many years, and for many organizations, meeting the normative standards has been enough.
-The seven steps of an effective program set out in the US Sentencing Guidelines for Organizations have been the benchmark for more than 25 years.
+The seven steps of an effective program set out in the US Federal Sentencing Guidelines for Organizations have been the benchmark for more than 25 years.

 But the seven steps are not magic beans.
 Despite the tremendous effort it takes to build the framework of a program, a framework alone is just the starting point.
 Organizations that are committed must honestly ask, how will enacting the standards effectively reduce the risk of misconduct in our organization?
 While few companies would say that their objective in setting up a compliance program is to “check the box,” it is increasingly clear that an effective program requires more than just establishing a compliance program that meets the seven steps of the Sentencing Guidelines.

 What else is needed?
 What many organizations have known for years is now clearly in the sights of regulators and prosecutors: Corporate culture is a significant influencer of behavior.
 To have an effective compliance program, an organization must understand how its work environment influences positive and negative behavior.
 Ethics and its role in influencing corporate culture need to be taken quite seriously.
 What was once seen as a soft “nice to have” is now the baseline.